Mike Neighbors Returning To Arkansas

 The Razorbacks will need that energy and excitement to compete in the talent-laden SEC, a conference no longer dominated by the Tennessee Lady Vols.

-Instead it was South Carolina’s Lady Gamecocks defeating the Mississippi State Lady Bulldogs, the team that eliminated Neighbors’s Lady Huskies in the Sweet Sixteen, for the NCAA Women’s Basketball Championship Sunday, a rematch of the SEC tournament final.
+Instead, it was South Carolina’s Lady Gamecocks defeating the Mississippi State Lady Bulldogs, the team that eliminated Neighbors’ Lady Huskies in the Sweet Sixteen, for the NCAA Women’s Basketball Championship Sunday, a rematch of the SEC tournament final.

 That elimination might have given Neighbors the advantage on the coaching job as The Seattle Times reported that Mississippi State’s Vic Schaefer was considered the other leading candidate for the Arkansas job.